Youtube Facebook Twitter Instagram

 The manuscripts include important documents such as letters written by explorer Ludwig Leichhardt, navigator La Perouse and writer Henry Lawson, as well as Lionel Lindsay's own papers.

 Contemporary Wearables Biennial Jewellery Award and Exhibition is the focus of Toowoomba Regional Art Gallery's contribution to promoting excellence in contemporary adornment.
-Established in 1989, with the aid of the Toowoomba Gallery Society Inc., the Award is a forum for experimental and innovative contemporary jewellery and object practice.
+The award was established in 1989, with the aid of the Toowoomba Gallery Society Inc., and is a forum for experimental and innovative contemporary jewellery and object practice.

 The 2019 award exhibition was juried by: